How to Plan a Conference Agenda (Free Templates for Word)

 Organize the sessions by tracks

-The conference agenda is often segmented into different tracks that have in common a central theme, methodology, or method of delivery.
+The agenda is often segmented into fresh tracks that have in common a central theme, methodology, or method of delivery.
 To create an agenda that is both orderly and clear, you will want to organize all the conference sessions under different topic tracks.
 By doing this, it will be much easier to identify the key issues to be addressed, the central theme of the topics, and the order in which these topics should be discussed.
 For the content of each track to make sense and serve its intended purpose, you must pace the delivery of each session so as not to overwhelm or lose participants’ attention.

 Create multiple agenda views